What Are Brown-banded Cockroaches?

 Frequently Asked Questions

-Where Do Brown-Banded Cockroaches Come From?
+Where Do Brown-banded Cockroaches Come From?

 They are believed to have originated in Africa but are now common in homes across the southern United States, especially in warm, dry regions like Florida.